-BEHAVIORAL INTERVENTION TEAM/CARE (BIT/CARE)
+BEHAVIORAL INTERVENTION TEAM (BIT)

-The BIT/CARE team is a group of student services personnel that meets regularly and receives and tracks reports of disruptive, problematic, or concerning behavior or misconduct.
-The BIT/CARE team responds to behavior reports made from faculty and staff across campus and follows up accordingly; when appropriate, this follow up involves performing threat assessments using NaBITA tools.
-This team also functions as a CARE team in providing intervention, support and follow up services to students in need of non-academic support.
+The BIT team is a group of student services personnel that meets regularly and receives and tracks reports of disruptive, problematic, or concerning behavior or misconduct.
+The BIT team responds to behavior reports made from faculty and staff across campus and follows up accordingly; when appropriate, this follow up involves performing threat assessments using NaBITA tools.
 The BIT Team utilizes a computing software system that allows faculty and staff to report concerning student behavior issues.
 The BIT team is focused on early detection, prevention and when needed intervention efforts to address concerning behavior.
-The BIT/CARE team may be called upon during an incident to assist the Crisis Management Team.
-BIT/CARE team members hold graduate degrees in a counseling, social work, or a related field.
+The BIT team may be called upon during an incident to assist the Crisis Management Team.
+BIT and CARE team members are not professional counselors or pastoral counselors on campus.
+The College has a separate CARE team that provides intervention, support and follow up services to students in need of non-academic support, including referrals for off-campus counseling.